kmeersman624/Choogle/README.md

 # Choogle

   ## Description
   User can utilize Choogle as a secure location to save favorite documents and cheat sheets for coding.
-The user will have access to favorite cheatshets from chooglers on home page, in addition to being able to save their own URLs and notes on the notes page.
-Deveopers can use Choogle as a place to store links and documents for quick reference in one convenient location.
+The user will have access to favorite cheatsheets from chooglers on home page, in addition to being able to save their own URLs and notes on the notes page.
+Developers can use Choogle as a place to store links and documents for quick reference in one convenient location.

   Link to deployed application: https://chooglefoo.herokuapp.com/